 In 1898, following the Spanish-American War, the Treaty of Paris ceded the islands to the United States, after which they were known as the Philippines.
 Gradually, the highland tribes became more civilized, and shortly after 1950 the majority had been converted to Christianity.
-Still today, however, many tribals believe in the old spirits, making offerings to them, and to various ancient gods.
+However, even today, many tribals still believe in the old spirits, making offerings to them, as well as to various ancient gods.

 Inside the hut, we are served our share of the pork and chickens, with a bowl of rice.
 My share is a piece of burned pig skin, with a few hairs and a bit of fat attached to it.
 I eat a tiny bit, giving the rest to a village dog which has somehow been able to climb the ladder, looking for goodies.
 One of the shamans notices the dog, immediately landing it a precise kick right under the chin, causing it to roll backwards down the ladder, howling in pain and fear.

 The rest of the meat has been distributed among all inhabitants of the village.
-This marks the end of the healing ceremony, and I hand Joseph’s mother 20 Pesos, as a contribution to the medicine men’s salary.
+This marks the end of the healing ceremony.
+I hand Joseph’s mother 20 Pesos, as a contribution to the medicine men’s salary.

 The bones must be treated with due respect, otherwise the deceased person will be annoyed and may cause disease in the family.
 The bones are kept for many generations, until nobody can remember who they are.
 They are then thrown away.

-The path up the mountain slope is steep, the forest gradually becoming denser.
+The path up the mountain slope is steep, and the forest gradually becomes denser.
 A number of orchids grow here.
 Joseph is quite an encyclopedia, as far as useful forest plants are concerned.
 The fruits of Melastoma bushes have a strawberry-like taste.
 The marrow from a small palm species can be eaten raw.
 The juice from a certain species of grass can stop bleeding.
-The heart-wood of a particular tree is so hard that termites avoid it, and for this reason this species is very valuable for house construction, and for making rice mortars.
+The heart-wood of a particular tree is so hard that termites avoid it, and for this reason it is very valuable for house construction, and for making rice mortars.

 We make a visit to Joseph in Bocos, as we would like to hear how his father is doing.
 As it turns out, he was cured by the shamans.
-The day after the ceremony he was moving about, and already a couple of days later he guided some tourists across the mountain range to Cambulo.
+The day after the ceremony he was moving about, and a few days later, he guided some tourists across the mountain range to Cambulo.